Creating over-the-top fun in your love life that’s so good your neighbors will be jealous and your kids will cringe.

 Well, newsflash, cupcake: That’s bullshit.
 If you’re going to lose your mind, you might as well do it while laughing so hard you snort—preferably into your partner’s face so they know you’re still alive.
 Science—yes, actual science, not the kind your uncle quotes after three beers—says laughter releases endorphins, which are basically nature’s way of getting you high without the risk of texting your ex at 2 a.m. or eating Tide Pods.
 Turns out, fun isn’t just fun—it’s foreplay for your brain, and who knew science could be this kinky?
 Certainly not your high school bio teacher, who probably still thinks the clitoris is a myth, like Bigfoot or a Kardashian with a sense of humor.

 So, how do you inject some sitcom-level chaos into your love life without ending up in divorce court or jail?
 Oh, you desperate soul, glad you asked.
-Here are five over-the-top, ridiculous, potentially ill-advised missions to turn your relationship into something worth binge-watching—minus the canned laughter and awkward commercial breaks for erectile dysfunction meds.
+Here are some over-the-top, ridiculous, potentially ill-advised missions to turn your relationship into something worth binge-watching—minus the canned laughter and awkward commercial breaks for erectile dysfunction meds.

 Mission 1: Operation Fake Kidnapping

 Tell your partner you’ve arranged a “surprise weekend getaway”—then blindfold her and drive her to Target.
 Watch her face when she realizes the “resort” is aisle nine.
 Bonus points if you buy her favorite snacks and pretend it’s room service.
-If she laughs, marry her again.
-If she divorces you, well, at least you tried.

 This isn’t just fun—it’s a test.
 Can she roll with the punches?
 Does she appreciate your deranged sense of humor?
 If the answer is yes, you’ve got a keeper.
 If the answer is no, ask her why she’s ruining your Oscar-worthy performance and then buy her flowers anyway, because you’re the hero of this story, and heroes apologize with petals.